manishmeganathan/tunalang/README.md

 ## In Development
 **What's Complete?**
-- Token Definitions
+- The Lexer & Token Defintions
-- Lexical Analysis
-- Basic REPL interface
-- Abstract Syntax Tree model
+- The Parser & The Abstract Syntax Tree
+- Tree Walking Evaluator
+- Variable Bindings and Scopes
+- Functions & Closures
+- Integers, String and Booleans
-- Pratt Parser
+- Built-in Functions